Characteristics (Quick Facts)

 To prevent hereditary health issues, get your cat from a reputable breeder who will give you a health guarantee.
 Furthermore, it is wise to check both parents and see if they have any joint problems, and tail stiffness.

 Scottish Folds can either have a short or long coat.
 The short-hair cats have thick and soft coats.
-Their coats are easy to maintain and need to be brushed twice a week with a grooming glove.
+Their coats are easy to maintain and can be brushed just twice a week with a grooming glove.

-The long-haired version, also known as Highland Fold has a long coat that is especially dense around upper thighs, ears, toes and tail.
-These cats have to be brushed three to four times a week with a stainless-steel comb.
+The long-haired version, also known as Highland Fold, has a long coat that is especially dense around upper thighs, ears, toes, and tail.
+These cats must be brushed three to four times a week with a stainless-steel comb.

 The Scottish Fold is a moderate shedder which means that it will lose a steady amount of hair during the year.